NASCAR O'Reilly Auto Parts Series at Daytona International Speedway: Notable moments

-2020–2021 road course race
+Former road course race

 The Super Start Batteries 188 was a NASCAR Xfinity Series race on the Daytona International Speedway infield road course in Daytona Beach, Florida.

 The event was developed in 2020 as a temporary event in response to New York state authorities cancelling the Watkins Glen race because of state-related lockdowns, the race returned in 2021 to replace the California 300 at Fontana for the same reason.
 The Daytona road course serves as NASCAR's emergency contingency plans in case of cancellations of other events.

 Ty Gibbs was the final race winner in the event.